bookofproofs/bookofproofs.github.io/_sources/history/20th-century/ingarden.md

 ### Mathematical Profile (Excerpt):
 * Roman Witold Ingarden studied philosophy and mathematics in Lemberg (now Lviv in Ukrain) and Göttingen, and received a doctorate in 1918 with Edmund Husserl as his advisor.
-* When Roman Stanisław, the eldest of his parents' three sons, was born his father was a secondary school teacher.
-* In 1924 Roman Witold habilitated at the University of Lwów (now Lviv in Ukraine) and it was in Lviv that his son Roman Stanisław was educated.
 * Although he had begun teaching at the University of Lviv in 1928, Schauder had continued with his position as a secondary school teacher which greatly benefitted the young Ingarden.
 * Ingarden studied for six years at the Third National Gymnasium, then spent the years 1936-38 at the National Gymnasium.
 * Ingarden continued his studies for a while but soon things changed again for, on 22 June 1941, Germany invaded the Soviet Union.